cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | `"v0"`  |

 All other versions are deprecated.
+Further versions may be added in future releases.

 ## Consensus